-Fifteen months ago, we moved from Montreal and I became officially a Post-doctoral Fellow in the lab of Dr. Marie-Claire Arrieta at the University of Calgary (1st of May of 2017).
+In May 2017, we moved from Montreal to Calgary and I became officially a Post-doctoral Fellow in the lab of Dr. Marie-Claire Arrieta at the University of Calgary.

 This is the moment in my academic career that I started to consider myself as reaching the level of an independent researcher.
 I mean, I am still learning a lot and probably will all my life, but in my head I am now owning to it.
 And this is a vertigo-like sensation.